 For a marketer, regardless of where you are in your career, learning to think critically about data and the tools available for extracting value from it can be both professionally and financially rewarding.

-You’re already responsible for data
+You’re already responsible for data.

-As a marketer, chances are that you’re either a part of a team or lead one where you’re expected to deliver data-driven marketing campaigns, understand how different algorithms impact performance and report on how your campaigns perform against specific metrics.
+As a marketer, the chances are that you’re either a part of a team or lead one where you’re expected to deliver data-driven marketing campaigns, understand how different algorithms impact performance and report on how your campaigns perform against specific metrics.

-If you’re lucky you also have a data analyst on the team or tools that offer data analysis and dashboards that help you keep up with your campaigns and marketing investments.
+If you’re lucky, you also have a data analyst on the team or tools that offer data analysis and dashboards that help you keep up with your campaigns and marketing investments.

 Take a good look around yourself; you’re already responsible for using data effectively.